ITEmily/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Step 1: Create an Azure Virtual Machine, Windows 10, 4 vCPUs
+- Step 1: Create an Azure Virtual Machine, Windows 10, 4 vCPUs.
-- Step 2: Install/Enable IIS in Windows with CGI
+- Step 2: Install/Enable IIS in Windows with CGI.
 - Step 3: Prepare the virtual machine for osTicket.
 - Step 4: Create a directory C:\PHP.
 - Step 5: Continue to prepare the VM for osTicket.